cgre-aachen/gemgis_data/jose/paper.md

 - Creating virtual boreholes and extract depths of intersected stratigraphic boundaries
 - Creating ready-for publishing 3D models with Blender
 - Transferring the models to an AR-Sandbox after [@{Wellmann2022}]

+# Experience of use in teaching and learning situations

 # Acknowledgements